wolfSSL/wolfssl/wolfcrypt/src/port/altera/README.md

 * the key never exists in HPS memory: `aes.devKey` and the round key schedule stay empty, and `wc_AlteraFcsAes_IsDeviceKey()` returns 1
-* `wc_AesSetKey()` on the context is refused with `WC_HW_E`; re-keying means freeing the context and creating a new device key
+* `wc_AesSetKey()` on the context is refused with `WC_HW_E`, and with the per-algorithm setkey callback (`WOLF_CRYPTO_CB_AES_SETKEY`) the refusal also releases the device key; re-keying always means freeing the context and creating a new device key
 * every operation runs on the device by handle; an SDM-ineligible length or a device failure is reported as `WC_HW_E` and never falls back to software, because no plaintext key exists to fall back to
+* only CBC and CTR are supported; any other AES mode on a resident context is rejected with `WC_HW_E`
 * the usage mask is fixed to encrypt/decrypt at creation; 192 bit keys are refused because the key object has no code for them
+* the context must be freshly initialized: a context that went through `wc_AesSetKey()` is refused, since its plaintext key and schedule would still be in HPS memory
+* `wc_AesGetKeySize()` is not supported on a resident context; the software key schedule it reads deliberately stays empty
 * `wc_AesFree()` releases the device slot

-The same 32-byte length multiple and `WOLFSSL_ALTERA_FCS_AES_MIN` floor apply, but as hard requirements rather than fallback thresholds.
+The same 32-byte length multiple, the `WOLFSSL_ALTERA_FCS_AES_MIN` floor and the 4 MiB `WC_ALTERA_FCS_MAX_XFER` ceiling apply, but as hard requirements rather than fallback thresholds: split larger buffers at the caller.
+For CTR no partial keystream may be outstanding from an earlier call.
 Both plaintext data and ciphertext still pass through HPS memory; the protection is key custody, not data-path secrecy.

 ## HMAC verification with vault keys